If I had to have a religion

 Keep your face to the Sun, for fun

-Cos, above the clouds, every day on Earth
+For, above the clouds, every day on Earth…

 It’s secretly sunny… after all